exploring self-realization, sacred personhood, and full humanity

-Often in Vincent’s letters, he says as much; how he looks and looks at ordinary things of life – a pair of shoes, a church steeple, a set of tree-roots – and finds joy in these.
+Often in Vincent’s letters, he says as much; how he intently looks and looks at ordinary things of life – a pair of shoes, a church steeple, a set of tree-roots – and finds joy in these.

 "I do not create the picture.
 I free it from nature."
-Vincent Van Gogh
+Vincent van Gogh

 I said that the confusion surrounding Vincent’s life might relate to the thesis of this book.
 Well, let’s talk about this.
 If you begin to leave behind materialistic ways of the world; if you focus on the joy and the life within; if you live your life unconcerned about what others might be doing in theirs; there will be those who will hate you.
 You don’t have to say anything, they’ll pick up your vibes and know that you haven’t tasted the kool-aid.
 And this will be threatening to some.
 It’s threatening because you will represent what they are not, and what they subliminally know they should become.

 Living from one’s center, living the truth of one’s “true self,” even in a retiring, unassuming way, as did Vincent, can be dangerous.
 Some will try to injure you, bodily and in terms of reputation.
-This is the way it’s always been for those who reject the egoic ways of the world.
+This is the way it’s always been for those who reject the egoic ways of this world.

 The true artist gives us more than pretty pictures.
 This is so because we want to know what the artist saw during his or her moments of ecstatic vision.
 We want to know, as expressed in the art form, what the artist knows about the “life within,” about “eternity,” and the deeper metaphysical issues.
-This is what we want, and this is where Van Gogh succeeded brilliantly, and why he’s so revered today.
+This is what we want, and this is where van Gogh succeeded brilliantly, and why he’s so revered today.
 It’s much more than the pretty pictures; if that’s all we were after, we could do better at the copy-shop.
 Editor's note: See the "creativity essay" for a distinction between mere talent and genius.

 you speak out, you